Amazon Labor Day Sale: The Best Jewelry Deals From Kate Spade and More

 Plus, be sure to sign into your Amazon Prime account as Amazon Prime members get free two-day shipping on select items.

-Check out ET Style's top jewelry deal picks from Amazon this summer.
+Check out ET Style's top jewelry deal picks from the Amazon Big Labor Day sale.

 This simply stunning diamond ring is under $200 at Amazon right now.